Tara Grinstead murder case: Investigation

 In 2008, the Grinstead case received renewed attention with a report on the CBS News show 48 Hours Mystery, which noted the similarity of Grinstead's disappearance to that of another young woman, Jennifer Kesse, in Orlando, Florida, three months later.

 In connection with that 48 Hours story, police revealed that they had found DNA on a latex glove that was found in Grinstead's yard, "just a stone's throw from her front stoop", according to an interview with Gary Rothwell of the GBI: Rothwell did not identify as a suspect the person whose DNA was found in the glove, but he said that person could help lead to a break in the case.
 "We believe it is a critical element to solving the case," Rothwell said.Rothwell said the DNA has been analyzed and agents know it's a man's DNA.
 But they haven't identified the man.
 Over the course of the investigation, he said, agents have compared the DNA to dozens of men who knew Grinstead or who were associated with her.
 "None of them matched," Rothwell said.
 The DNA also has been entered into Georgia and national databases, but still no matches."

 In February 2009, videos surfaced on the Internet featuring a self-proclaimed serial killer.
 Dubbing himself the "Catch Me Killer", the man in the videos detailed what he claimed to be his sixteen female victims, and one of these women was determined by authorities to be Grinstead.
 Although the man's face and voice were digitally obscured, police eventually determined the videos' creator to be 27-year-old Andrew Haley.
 A police investigation revealed the videos to be part of a bizarre, elaborate hoax, and Haley was ultimately eliminated as a substantial lead in Grinstead's disappearance.

 In 2011, the chief GBI investigator said that "this case has never gone cold", adding that leads still come in on a weekly basis.

-Running from 2016–2017, the Up and Vanished podcast was credited by officials and media for helping shed new light on the evidence and reigniting public interest in the case.
+Running from 2016 to 2017, the Up and Vanished podcast was credited by officials and media for helping shed new light on the evidence and reigniting public interest in the case.

 On February 23, 2017, the GBI announced that they had received a tip that led to the arrest of Ryan Alexander Duke for Grinstead's murder.
 About three years before Grinstead's disappearance, Duke had attended Irwin County High School, where Grinstead was employed as a teacher.
-According to warrants read in court, Duke burglarized Grinstead's home, and when she caught him in the act, he strangled her and removed her body from the house.
+According to warrants read in court, on the day Grinstead disappeared, Duke was burglarizing her home, and when she caught him in the act, he strangled her and removed her body from the house.

 Another arrest, on March 3, 2017, was made public in connection with Grinstead's disappearance.
 Bo Dukes, a former classmate of Duke with no familial relation, was charged with attempting to conceal a death, hindering apprehension and tampering with evidence.
 Grinstead's sister, Anita Gattis, said that she has known Bo Dukes' family for years but never connected him with any part of her sister's disappearance.